 - Those who hold a degree that was studied for in English.

 Applicants who studied for a degree overseas will need to prove that it was both taught in English and is equivalent to a valid UK qualification.
 This should take the form of an Academic Qualification Level Statement (AQUALS).

 It should be borne in mind that some test qualifications only last for two years.
-In circumstances where a test was submitted as part of an ILR application but has now expired, the Home Office should accept it.
+In circumstances where a test was submitted when you applied for Indefinite Leave to Remain but has now expired, the Home Office should accept it.

 Can you renounce your British citizenship?